Guide · 13 minute read

 Privacy policy update (2 minutes)

 Add one sentence to your existing privacy policy: something like "When you submit this form, your contact details and message are transmitted to us by SMS to enable a timely response."
-No consent banner needed.
-No change to your form.
+For an internal owner alert, that usually does not require a separate consent banner.
+If you also send automated SMS follow-up, disclose that it can happen.

 Frequently asked questions